 But seeing the word BLESSED on that screen made me recall the many, many blessings this trip has brought us.
 We’ve seen parts of the U.S. we have never seen, or at least not from a water perspective, we’ve watched the seasons change on the rivers, we’ve learned more about ourselves and each other (even after almost 30 years of marriage), we’re honing our boating skills, and most importantly, we’ve met some of the greatest folks….fellow LOOPERS!
-A shout out to Mike from Carousel and Pat from Boyle ‘N Water, two excellent and experienced captains who were willing to have us follow along.
+A shout out to Mike from Carousel and Pat from Boyle ‘N Water, two excellent and experienced captains who were willing to lead and have us follow along.
 Thanks fellas!

 So in spite of challenges, blessings abound, and we’re grateful.